-Cobalt Light Systems offers a game-changing new capability in handheld detection & ID - using proprietary SORS technology to identify hazardous materials through non-metallic sealed containers
+Agilent, formerly Cobalt Light Systems, offers a game-changing new capability in handheld detection & ID - using proprietary SORS technology to identify hazardous materials through sealed opaque containers

 Through-Barrier Raman ID

 Early identification of the contents of potentially hazardous objects is key to improving safety, efficiency and critical decision making in Hazmat incident management, first response, EOD, law enforcement, and screening at ports and borders.

 A new capability developed by Cobalt, handheld through-barrier Raman ID enables operators to positively identify hazardous materials through opaque barriers.
 Removing the need to open or disturb containers means;

 - Hazards are contained, reducing the risk to operators and the public

 - Objects can be examined quickly and efficiently – less time spent in protective gear